Comparison · 7 min read

 Kitcast often needs a plugged-in device, while ChannelOS never does.
 Kitcast is genuinely platform-agnostic — one of its real strengths — but on most TVs it runs an installed player app: Apple TV (its tvOS origin, native app since 2015), Fire TV, Android TV, BrightSign players, plus a system-on-chip app on Samsung Tizen and LG webOS commercial displays.
 A browser-based player exists, but only as a fallback for ChromeOS, Windows and Linux.
 So for a standard living-room or lobby TV, you’re still buying and provisioning a device.

 ChannelOS drops that assumption entirely: the TV is the player.
-You open play.channelos.tv in the TV’s own browser — Android TV, Google TV, webOS, Fire TV, a browser-on-a-stick, even a laptop in kiosk mode — scan the on-screen code from your phone, and the screen is live in about two minutes.
-No app to sideload, no player box, no per-device license.
+You open play.channelos.tv in the TV’s own browser — Android TV, Google TV, webOS, Fire TV, a browser-on-a-stick, even a laptop in kiosk mode — scan the on-screen code from your phone, and the screen is live in about two minutes. no player box, no per-device license.

 Why it matters: Kitcast lets you reuse hardware you own, but “reuse” usually still means a device per screen.
-ChannelOS lets a TV you already have become a managed sign with nothing plugged into it.
+ChannelOS lets a TV you already have run the show with nothing plugged into it.

 Can AI build the whole show, or do I design every slide?